entando/entando-docs/vuepress/docs/next/docs/getting-started/multitenancy.md

 Entando Multitenancy imposes a shared architecture (the versions of Entando, K8s and Keycloak) while distributing resources (CPU, memory) across the primary and secondary tenants.
 The primary tenant refers to the user group with full access to the default features and functionalities of an Entando instance.
 Secondary tenants comprise user groups who share certain privileges and capabilities of the primary tenant.

->Note: In the initial implementation of Entando Multitenancy, the [Local Hub](../compose/local-hub-overview.md) is not available to secondary tenants.
+>Note: In the initial implementation of Entando Multitenancy, secondary tenants do not have the ability to use the [Local Hub](../compose/local-hub-overview.md) or create [Entando Platform Capbilities](../../tutorials/create/mfe/epc.md) (EPCs), so the App Builder UI does not display the "Hub" and "EPC" menu items.

 Each tenant is informationally isolated from the others with its own data, configuration settings, and user management.
 Kubernetes Secrets are used to protect the confidential parameters of tenant configurations.
 ## Architecture